dol7/Grocery-List/README.md

 Given shopper doesn't need list
 When hitting Clear all button
 Then all items are removed from list AND list is empty

+Given shopper creates a list
+when refresh page
+Then list persists on page